Donald-27/virtual-care/README.md

 Database

-- SQLite used for development
+-SQLite used for development
-- app.db file automatically created when running backend
+-virtualcare.db file created automatically
-- Contains tables for all models (patients, doctors, appointments, etc.)
+-Contains tables for: doctors, patients, appointments, emergencies, symptoms -Uses association tables for symptoms in emergencies and appointments

 Tech Stack Used